Social Sciences Citation Index: Criticism

 Another set of criticisms launched at the SSCI was authored by John B. Davis.
-He concluded that “one should only apply the impact-adjusted rankings using SSCI data with considerable caution when evaluating scholarly productivity of individuals and departments.”
+He concluded that "one should only apply the impact-adjusted rankings using SSCI data with considerable caution when evaluating scholarly productivity of individuals and departments."
 He also noted research approaching the boundaries of economics is less likely to be published in prominent journals thereby inappropriately evaluating scholarly productivity relative to the orientation of the discipline.
 It is also worth noting upon analysing the Journal Citation reports analytics relating to the Social Science Citation Index and Science Citation Index, Loet Leydesdorff expressed difficulty in analysis correlations between disciplines in social sciences in comparison with natural sciences for numerous reasons including methodology.
-Loet expresses the following regarding methodology, “Unlike the natural and life sciences, the social sciences often construct their subject matter both in terms of ‘what’ they study and in terms of ‘how’ the subject under study is to be analyzed.”
+Loet expresses the following regarding methodology, "Unlike the natural and life sciences, the social sciences often construct their subject matter both in terms of 'what' they study and in terms of 'how' the subject under study is to be analyzed."
 Leydesdorff also noted the developments in specialty clusters are small, recognition on an international scale is limited but also volatile.

-Whilst there are some number of criticisms drawn from the aforementioned academics, it’s also worth noting the opposing view on different aspects of the SSCI.
-Drawing a stark contrast to the Social Science subset, the field of Information Science has been stabilized under the subset labelled ‘library and information science’ over the course of the past two decades.
-He notes “The relevant set of journals is visible in 2001 both as a factor with 35 journals and as a bi-component of 28 journals.
-The two composing substructures of library and information science have remained visible in this representation.”
-He also notes in a separate study of the Journal Citation Reports SCI and SSCI merger, that if a journal is potentially marginal in one context, the addition of the other “can provide interesting perspectives on its position in the field and its function in the network.”
-Implemented within the Library and Information science is Institutional Repositories, however this is the only subset in which they are listed which has practical implications for academics as noted by Yi-Ping Liao and Tsu-Jui Ma.
+Whilst there are some criticisms drawn from the aforementioned academics, there are opposing views on different aspects of the SSCI.
+Drawing a stark contrast to the social science subset, the field of information science has been stabilized under the subset labelled 'library and information science' over the course of the past two decades.
+He notes "The relevant set of journals is visible in 2001 both as a factor with 35 journals and as a bi-component of 28 journals.
+The two composing substructures of library and information science have remained visible in this representation."
+He also notes in a separate study of the Journal Citation Reports SCI and SSCI merger, that if a journal is potentially marginal in one context, the addition of the other "can provide interesting perspectives on its position in the field and its function in the network."
+Implemented within the library and information science is institutional repositories; however, this is the only subset in which they are listed which has practical implications for academics as noted by Yi-Ping Liao and Tsu-Jui Ma.
 It is not, however, without its solutions, if implemented in other subsets of the SSCI, Liao and Ma suggest this will help further academic research in future.